friedbrice/friedbrice.github.io/_posts/2018-05-16-denotational-semantics-in-a-nutshell.md

 output
 {% endhighlight %}

-`input` get the first eight bytes of stdin and reads them as a 64-bit unsigned int, ignoring any extra bytes.
+`input` gets the first eight bytes of stdin and reads them as a 64-bit unsigned int, ignoring any extra bytes.
 It is read at program start and is immutable thereafter.
 If at program start there are fewer than eight bytes in stdin, then the missing bytes are treated as 00000000.